Avocado fan’s go wild!

 “We’re exploring plans to roll them out across Australia and in other categories,” he told us.
 And by ‘other categories’ he means other types of produce, just in case you can’t tell your bananas from your brown mush.

 Meanwhile, shout-out to this Redditor who today has made the world brighter with his/her avocado expertise.

 “My time to shine: I live on an avocado farm.
 This colour chart only works for certain cultivars of avocado, notably Hass, which is why it’s popular with supermarkets.
 It is, however, not the tastiest avo, not by a long shot.

-For me that would be Fuerte.
-Rich, nutty, and smooth, it is utterly delicious, and picks early in the season.
+For me, that would be Fuerte.
+Rich, nutty, and smooth, it is utterly delicious and picks early in the season.
 But it stubbornly doesn’t really change its colour.
-Best thing to do with this avo is wrap it in newspaper with an overripe banana and leave it on your windowsill in the sun.
+The best thing to do with this avo is wrapping it in a newspaper with an overripe banana and leave it on your windowsill in the sun.
 Should ripen in a day or two.

 First, because obviously you don’t want to support a supply chain that includes stolen produce.
 But second, there’s a reason we trim that shit down rather thank just yank it off the tree the way a thief would.